adrido/minetest-mapper-cpp/doc/build-instructions.rst

 * Gcc and clang builds on Linux are frequently tested.
 * The BSD family should also give little trouble.
 It is not tested that I know of.
-* Windows building using MinGW is also regularly tested and should work.
+* MSVC on Windows is tested.
-* MSVC on Windows has not been tested recently.
+* Windows building using MinGW is tested intermittently and should work.
-* Building on OSX has not been tested recently.
+* Building on OSX has not been tested recently and may not work.

 Please let me know how you fared on your platform (when you encounter problems, but also when you're successful - so I can update this text with the latest